LisaSchlueter/LBNL_PPC01/ML_QC/README.md

 This ML quality cut implementation is based on the strategy developed by Esteban León: 🐙 [AP-SVM-Data-Cleaning](https://github.com/esleon97/AP-SVM-Data-Cleaning/tree/main/train), 📖 [Publication](https://iopscience.iop.org/article/10.1088/2632-2153/adbb37)

+In the first part, this documentgives an overview of the AP-SVM strategy.
+The the second part, the code workflow is explained.

-We use a two-step approach:
+The ML-based quality cuts follow a two-step approach:
 1. **Affinity Propagation (AP)**
 2. **Support Vector Machine (SVM)**

 > ⚠️ **Note on Automation**
 The machine learning-based quality cuts are **not fully automated**.
 Unlike other processing steps (e.g., DSP, energy calibration), automation is not currently possible due to the requirement for **manual relabeling** of exemplars (see step 1.2 and `03_AP_relabel.jl`).
 Therefore, the ML quality cuts are provided as standalone scripts that must be **manually adapted** to suit your specific use case.